dbqrs/powershell_module_installer/README.md

 This is for installing and/or upgrading multiple PowerShell modules with one script.
 I added the top 100 most downloaded packages from [PowerShell Gallery](https://www.powershellgallery.com/stats/packages) as of March 18, 2023.
 Delete or add the packages you require.
 You may install all of them, although it is not recommeded.
 Only install what you will use or need.

-The **LogPath** parameter is set to a default value of $env:TEMP\Install-Modules.log.
+The **LogPath** parameter is set to a default value of **$env:TEMP\Install-Modules.log**.
 If you do not specify a value for the LogPath parameter, the log file will be created at the default location.

 To specify a custom log location, you can run the script with the **-LogPath** parameter and specify the path where you want the log file to be created.
 For example, to install the modules and create the log file at **C:\Logs\Install-Modules.log**, you can run the following command: